 Benefits of the AMT Programme

-Over the past two decades there have been 24 annual research cruises as part of the AMT programme.
-These in turn have hosted over 220 scientists (from more than 60 research institutes in 18 countries), produced over 200 significant scientific papers and contributed to 75 PhD studies.
+Over nearly three decades there has been 30 completed research cruises as part of the AMT programme.
+These in turn have hosted over 250 scientists (from more than 60 research institutes in over 20 countries), produced over 300 significant scientific papers and contributed to more than 100 PhD studies.
 The benefits of AMT are far-reaching and of high impact to oceanographic research as a whole.

 The AMT is a well respected and established scientific research programme which has enabled us to gain a greater understanding about our oceans and the biogeochemistry within it.
 The cruise enables scientists to make open ocean observations through a wide latitudal degree (100°), which includes both the north and south Atlantic gyres.
 The data produced has been used across the globe and contributed to both the scientific community and to policy development.

 The AMT data collected over the years has been lodged with the British Oceanographic Data Centre (BODC) and is available from their website.
 In the last ten years over 1200 requests have been made for this data which has been of great benefit to the wider scientific community to analyse and interpret.
 This collaborative research helps the scientific community as a whole to understand more about the areas of the ocean we know little about.
 Having access to long-term data in this way can assist with reviewing trends and forecasting future outcomes which is not only valuable to scientific understanding but addresses wider societal concerns such as sustainability, climate change and marine ecosystems.

 See the Research Highlights page to see an example of how scientists have used AMT data within their research.